Mortgage Contracts and Underwater Default: Introduction

 Alternatively, the APRM takes as primitive the payment rate $c^F(m)$, and adjusts payments upon any decline in $H$, setting the new rate to $c^F(m)\times\min\bra{1,H_t}$.
 The outstanding balance is then derived to be $B^F_t(m)\times \min\bra{1,H_t}$.
 Additionally, and following the recommendation in \cite{mian2013state}, the APRM has a profit sharing feature, where should the borrower prepay at $t$, he must pay the penalty $\alpha\times\max\bra{H_t-1,0}$, which is $\alpha\times 100\%$ of the capital gains on the house.
 In \cite{mian2015house} the authors suggest $\alpha = 0.05$.
 The idea is to protect the bank should the borrower refinance into another APRM when house prices are very low (say at $H_l$), because if so-refinanced any future prepayment will incur a large penalty through the capital gains based upon $H_l$.

-To identify the contracts' values, we use American options pricing methodology, assuming locally and globally, the bank takes a worst-case approach.
-Locally worst-case means that given a termination time (either default or prepayment), the bank assumes it will receive the lower of the two possible payments.
+To identify the contracts' values, we use American options pricing methodology, while also allowing for mortgage turnover\footnote{Turnover refers to non-refinancing mortgage prepayments, such as those due to divorce, job relation, etc..}.
+More precisely, excluding turnover related prepayments, we assume both locally and globally, the bank takes a worst-case approach.
+Locally worst-case means that given a (non-turnover related) termination time (either default or prepayment), the bank assumes it will receive the lower of the two possible payments.
 Globally worst-case means the bank values the mortgage by considering the worst possible termination time, which is modeled as the optimal stopping time.
 This approach avoids explicitly identifying the borrower's rational for default or prepayment, and hence stands in contrast to \cite{mei2019improving}, where the borrower uses utility based-methods for determining her optimal prepayment/default policy in a discrete time setting.
-However, our continuous time model does implicitly assume a level of financial sophistication for the borrower, but crucially, it allows for (in the limit of a long contract maturity) \emph{explicit} formulas for the contract values.
+However, our continuous time model implicitly assumes a level of financial sophistication for the borrower, but crucially, it allows for (in the limit of a long contract maturity) \emph{explicit} formulas for the contract values.
 This in turn enables us to perform comparative statics analysis and obtain qualitative conclusions.

 Applying options pricing theory to value mortgage backed securities is well known: see \cite{kau1992generalized, kau1993option, kau1995overview, stanton1995rational, deng2000mortgage}, as well as \cite{kalotay2004option, chen2009value, de2010optimal, MR3534469}.
-However, it was recognized that borrowers do not always act in a financially optimal manner (see \cite{KEYS2016482}), and there are idiosyncratic reasons (``turnover'') for contract termination such as loss of job, injury, divorce and death.
+However, it was recognized that borrowers do not always act in a financially optimal manner (see \cite{KEYS2016482}).
 This led to the popularity of reduced form models for mortgage valuation: see \cite{1981_Dunn_Mcconnell, schwartz1989prepayment,schwartz1992prepayment, kau1995valuation} and their many extensions.
 Despite its pitfalls, in order to compare the proposed contracts, we believe the options pricing approach is appropriate.
 Simply put, as the contracts' stated objective is to reduce selective default, we must assume the borrower is sophisticated enough to selectively default.